christophvoe/Influence-of-Spectators-on-the-Home-advantage-in-professional-european-football/README.md

 |/Shiny App                     |Folder containing necessary scripts for running and deploying the Shiny App|

 For any help with the files in this archive, please contact Christoph Völtzke (voeltzke.christoph@gmail.com).

+---
+License
+---
+The repository is licensed under the `apache-2.0` license.